-- Following the academy code of conduct and behaviour for learning policy - Reporting incidents of bullying - Being an upstander not a bystander (see appendix 4)
+- Following the academy behaviour policy

+- Reporting incidents of bullying

+- Being an upstander not a bystander (see appendix 4)

 9.Reporting

 - 9.1.
 The academy recognises that it needs to provide a variety of means for children to report bullying that is happening to them including a means of anonymous reporting - 9.2.
 In our academy the following are in place to support children to report bullying - SHARP system - Network of Pastoral staff including Form Tutors, Pastoral Manages, Heads of Year - Trained anti-bullying ambassadors (peers) - Anti-bullying Coordinator